bitcontroltech/cleanslate-chrome-extension/README.md

 # Clean Slate Chrome Extension

-This Chrome extension provides buttons for deleting cookies and local storage data for the domain of the currently active browser tab.
+This Chrome extension provides buttons for deleting cookies, local storage data, and session storage data for the domain of the currently active browser tab.

 ## Installation